BasicPrimitives/javascript/apireference/algorithms.md

 Callback for iterating family nodes level by level

- Returns: `number` - returns break to break the loop and exit. returns skip to skip node's branch traversing.
+ Returns: `number` - returns `break` to break the loop and exit, `skip` to skip node's branch traversing.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |